Where to Stay in Cork: Bedding Down in Ireland's Rebel City

 The crown jewel of VQ accommodation, The Montenotte Hotel (from $210/night), offers panoramic city views from its terraced garden that will make your Instagram followers suspect heavy filter usage.
 The heated outdoor pool defies Irish weather logic but somehow works, like cheese on apple pie.
 Hotel Killarney House (from $120/night) delivers tremendous value with freshly renovated rooms that won’t require a second mortgage on your American home.

-The area’s proximity to MacCurtain Street’s restaurant renaissance means you’re never more than 50 steps from small plates featuring ingredients you can’t pronounce.
+The area’s proximity to MacCurtain Street’s restaurant renaissance means you’re never more than 50 steps from small plates featuring ingredients you can’t pronounce, making it an ideal base for exploring the many things to do in Cork’s cultural quarter.
 Culture vultures appreciate the easy access to the Cork Butter Museum – which is exactly what it sounds like and somehow fascinating despite being a museum dedicated to dairy fat.

 Photo opportunity: The Montenotte’s rooftop terrace at sunset captures Cork’s spires and bridges in golden light.
 The resulting images will convince friends you’ve developed professional photography skills overnight.